Cold Climate Air Source Heat Pumps

 - Heat pumps occasionally run in “defrost mode” to keep the outdoor unit clear of any frost buildup.
 For a few minutes your heat pump will stop producing heat, which can sometimes include a sudden, brief blast of cooler air.
 This is normal during winter operation and will not compromise the performance of your system.

 If your heat pump is providing inadequate heat, you may consider using your backup system during temperature extremes.
 If your heat pump continues to blow cold air, you may have a maintenance issue with your system and should contact an installer.

 How much will an air source heat pump cost?

 Air source heat pump systems typically start around $3,800 before incentives for a single-zone unit, increasing with additional zones and if you are interested in using a heat pump as your primary source of heat.
-If you have questions about pricing, consider discussing your various needs and options with D & D Refrigeration.
+If you have questions about pricing, consider discussing your various needs and options with a participating ASHP installer.
 Request a free site visit today!

 Modern Wood Heating

 Contact the HeatSmart Mohawk Valley Campaign Director, Bennett Sandler: email@example.com